Skysplit/laravel5-intl-translation/README.md

 $ sudo apt-get install php-intl
 ```

-If you have other OS, you can use it's respective package manage
+If you have other OS, you can use it's respective package manager

 ---